MicrosoftDocs/dynamics-365-project-operations/articles/pro/subcontracting/Subcontracting_EA_scope.md

 _**Applies To:** Lite deployment - deal to proforma invoicing_

-This topic provides an overview of the sucbontracting capabilities in Dynamics 365 Project Operations that are part of the October 2021 early access release.
+This topic provides an overview of the subcontracting capabilities in Dynamics 365 Project Operations that are part of the October 2021 early access release.
 This feature set is not ready for production or live environments, so these features will remain in Preview until the full feature set is released.
 We strongly recommend that you do not use the subcontracting feature set for live production scenarios until the Preview banner is removed.

 The following list provides an outline of what is currently available in the October 2021 Early Access release: